-Applicable - Local/regional non-state agencies perform waiver operational and administrative functions.
-Check each that applies:

-Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
+- Applicable Local/regional non-state agencies perform waiver operational and administrative functions.
+Check each that applies: - Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
 There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.

+Specify the nature of these agencies and complete items A-5 and A-6:

+$\widehat{}$

-Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and administrative function at the local or regional level.
+Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
 There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
-The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency the operating agency (if applicable).
-Specify the nature of these entities and complete items A-5 and A-6: pendix A: Waiver Administration and Operation onsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in condu agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities incting waiver operational and administrative functions: pendix 6.
-Asses local/accord agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities pendix 6.
-Asses local/accord agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities acting waiver operational and administrative functions: A: Waiver Administration and Operation sment Methods and Frequency.
-Describe the methods that are used to assess the performance of contracted and/or regional non-state entities to ensure that they perform assigned waiver operational and administrative functions in dance with waiver requirements.
-Also specify how frequently the performance of contracted and/or local/regional that have responsibility for conducting each of the waiver operational and administrative functions listed (check each that applies):
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency (if applicable).

+Specify the nature of these entities and complete items A-5 and A-6:

+5. Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
+Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:

+6. Assessment Methods and Frequency.
+Describe the methods that are used to assess the performance of contracted and/or local/regional non-state entities to ensure that they perform assigned waiver operational and administrative functions in accordance with waiver requirements.
+Also specify how frequently the performance of contracted and/or local/regional non-state entities is assessed:

 7. Distribution of Waiver Operational and Administrative Functions.
-In the following table, specify the entity or entities
+In the following table, specify the entity or entities that have responsibility for conducting each of the waiver operational and administrative functions listed (check each that applies):